 Mayo Clinic's laboratory medicine and pathology department in Florida is medium sized, which facilitates individualized training.
 The experienced faculty has expertise in several subspecialty areas, including GI, lung, breast, urology, renal and transplant pathology.

 The active transplant service at Mayo Clinic generates numerous transplant biopsies as well as resections.
 Last year, nearly 33,000 cases were accessioned, including over 2,200 frozen sections and over 2,700 outside consult cases.
 Fellows gain graded responsibility and independence as their level of experience increases and act as a junior attending, signing out cases with faculty supervision.

 Fellows participate in frozen section diagnosis.
 Two months of elective service are included in the rotation.
 Trainees contribute to departmental quality assurance and quality improvement (QA/QI) programs, and in scholarly activities leading to publications.

 The stipend provided is determined by postgraduate year.
 Mayo Clinic's campus in Jacksonville is located within minutes of the ocean in beautiful northern Florida, where the weather is pleasant year-round.

 The Surgical Pathology Fellowship is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).

-The Surgical Pathology Fellowship was approved in 2012.
-Currently, one fellow will complete this fellowship annually.
+The Surgical Pathology Fellowship at Mayo Clinic in Jacksonville, Florida, began in 2012.
+Currently, one trainee completes this program annually.